JonathonZener/jbl-7-series-remote-control/README.md

 An unofficial remote controller for JBL 7 Series powered monitors, built make all the inbuilt DSP of the speaker practically usable.

+The app was developed and tested with a JBL 708P but should work equally well with a JBL 705P.

-This app gives you direct access to EQ, delay, trim, source, bass management, diagnostics, and live speaker-state browsing from a desktop UI.
+It gives you direct access to all user accessible DSP function such as EQ, delay, trim, source, bass management, as well as diagnostics, and live speaker-state browsing from a desktop UI.
 Instead of reaching behind the speaker or guessing at hidden DSP behavior, you can connect over the network and work in a focused control surface designed around real tuning workflows.

 ## Download